UP-macroecology/Roennfeldt_PacificPlantInvaders_NicheAnalysis_2023/README.md

 ### 5 - Final species selection

 ### 6 - Niche comparison
 The niche comparison is in large parts based on the R package *ecospat*.
-Niche differences between native and non-native niche are quantified for each niche pair (n = XX) resulting from the introductions of the xx study species when introduced to different regions.
+Niche differences between native and non-native niche are quantified for each niche pair (n = 1593) resulting from the introductions of the xx study species when introduced to different regions.
 If a species has been introduced to five regions, this results in five distinct comparisons with the species native niche.

 The niche comparison runs through the following analysis steps:
 * perparing the **PCA environment** and calculating the occurrence density grids which are the base for the next steps